heliotropium72/vehicle_detection/README.md

 #### Problems
 - Separation of cars: When two vehicles are close to each other, they will be detected as a single vehicle
 - False positive: The pipeline does not reject all outliers
+- The HOG calculation for the whole image runs incredible slow (10-15s per image).
+Reducing to only two scales and a narrow image stripe (y between 400 and 600) fastened the detection to ca. 5s per image but runs on the risk of missing vehicles now.
+In facts the project videos misses the car now in several occations, re-running the video with other setting (lower threshold, and larger image stripe) would improve the detection, but the processing time is too long to repeat it.
+On slack and [stackoverflow](https://stackoverflow.com/questions/28390614/opencv-hogdescripter-python), it is suggested to run the OpenCV implementation rather than the scikit-image version as it would run 10x faster.

 #### Improvements
 - Image classification: The image classification could made more robust by performing a grid search tuning through a variety of hyper-parameters and also different classifier (e.g decision tree)